Solar

 Cities Power Partnership

-The Cities Power Partnership is a network of 70 local governments that represents more than 7.5 million people.
-Local councils who join the partnership pledge to take five key actions across renewable energy, efficiency and transport.
+The Cities Power Partnership was a network of 70 local governments that represents more than 7.5 million people.
+Local councils who joined the partnership pledged to take five key actions across renewable energy, efficiency and transport.

 It supports councils to take practical and effective steps to introduce clean energy technology, energy efficiency, sustainable transport and other climate solutions to their respective local communities.

-The five actions below have been chosen for Ryde to undertake for 2018/19:
+The five actions below were chosen for Ryde to undertake in 2018/19:

 Find out more